 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide counsel on best practices for employers to avoid claims of sexual harassment and sex-based discrimination in the #MeToo era.
+This CLE course will guide counsel on best practices for employers to avoid claims of sexual harassment and sex-based discrimination in the #MeToo era.
 The panel will review recently enacted anti-sexual harassment laws from several states, including California and New York, as well as the judicial circuit split regarding protection for transgendered individuals under Title VII.

 - Overview of new state laws regarding sexual harassment in the workplace

 - Analysis of circuit split on Title VII protection of sexual identity

 - Discussion of how these legislative changes and judicial decisions impact employers

 - Best practices for maintaining compliance and avoiding sexual harassment and discrimination claims

 The panel will review these and other important topics: